DOI-USGS/ISIS3/Public-Release-Process.md

 * To create the change log look at the commits on the dev branch since the last release.
     * This list is intended for users, so commits that only modify tests, CI, Github files (READMEs, issue templates, etc.), and/or build files should be excluded.

-* For a Release Candidate, add the following note:
+* For a Release Candidate, add the following under "Notes":

 ```
-Notes
 There are some important considerations to keep in mind when using this release candidate:

 Do not use this version for production work.
 A stable isisX.XX.XX release will be uploaded after a month.